-Performance: Compensation programs support and promote a performance-based (merit) organizational culture.
-Compensation plans balance affordability with the ability to remain Sustainability: competitive in the relevant labour market (i.e., those organizations from which each university recruits and to which it loses people).
+Sustainability: Compensation plans balance affordability with the ability to remain competitive in the relevant labour market (i.e., those organizations from which each university recruits and to which it loses people).

 Differentiation: Differentiation of salary is supported where there are differences in the scope of the position within the organization and/or due to superior individual/team performance.

 Accountability: Compensation decisions are objective and based upon a clear and well documented business rationale that demonstrates the appropriate expenditure of public funds.
 UVic is committed to a robust Board governance model for executive compensation and to work through UPSEA and PSEC during the development, costing, and renewal of executive contracts.

+Transparency:

-Transparency: Compensation Plans are designed, managed and communicated in a manner that ensures the program is clearly understood by employees and the public while protecting personal information.
+Compensation Plans are designed, managed and communicated in a manner that ensures the program is clearly understood by employees and the public while protecting personal information.
 The Public Sector Employers' Act requires public sector employers to disclose publicly the terms and conditions of employment - including compensation - for public sector employees who have a base salary over \$125K.
 The Act also requires that employers make contracts of employment for these employees available for inspection during regular office hours.
 Senior Executive compensation actually earned is publicly disclosed annually.